ricsanfre/fluentd-aggregator/README.md

 Plugins Added
 ------------

-The follogin plugins has been added to the default fluentd image
+The following plugins has been added to the default fluentd image
 - fluent-plugin-elasticsearch: ES as backend for routing the logs
 - fluent-plugin-prometheus: Enabling prometheus monitoring
 - fluent-plugin-record-modifier: record_modifier filter faster and lightweight than embedded transform_record filter.